Most Affordable Online Criminal Justice Degrees

 Degrees in the Criminal Justice Field

 Many schools offer online criminal justice degrees.
 Professionals in the criminal justice field use strategic thinking and observational skills to solve crimes and oversee justice.
-The Bureau of Labor Statistics projects jobs for protective service occupations to grow 8% from 2020-2030.

-A bachelor's degree in criminal justice prepares graduates to enter this growing field.
+A bachelor’s degree in criminal justice prepares graduates to enter this field.
 This page lists the most affordable criminal justice degrees online, including costs and common classes.

 Questions About Criminal Justice Degrees

-What jobs can you get with a criminal justice degree?
+question-mark-circle What jobs can you get with a criminal justice degree?

 Criminal justice careers include police officer, detective, and correctional officer.
 Some degree-holders continue their education and become lawyers.

-What's the difference between criminal justice and criminology?
+question-mark-circle What’s the difference between criminal justice and criminology?

 Criminal justice focuses on the law enforcement system.
 Criminology explores criminals’ sociological and psychological behaviors.
 Criminologists seek to understand the cause of criminal actions.

-What do you study in criminal justice?
+question-mark-circle What do you study in criminal justice?

 Learners study the inner workings of the U.S. justice system.
 Enrollees learn best practices for preventing crime.
 They also study laws, theories, and ethics.